analogjs/analog/README.md

 # Analog

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-28-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Analog is a meta-framework for building applications and websites with [Angular](https://angular.io).

+Similar to other meta-frameworks such as Next.JS, Nuxt, SvelteKit and others, Analog provides a similar experience, building on top of Angular.

+## Documentation

+Visit the docs at [https://analogjs.org](https://analogjs.org)

+## Features

+- Supports Vite/Vitest/Playwright
+- File-based routing
+- Support for using markdown as content routes
+- Support for API/server routes
+- Hybrid SSR/SSG support
+- Supports Angular CLI or Nx workspaces

 ## Getting Started